 It’s important that we bring to the bedside the quality of empathy.
 This is maybe the greatest gift we can give another human being—our undivided attention.
 To listen without judgement or agendas.
 The great psychologist Carl Rogers once described empathy as “… looking with fresh and unfrightened eyes.”
 I think that’s a wonderful way of thinking about how to be with someone.

 Also, simple human kindness.
 When people are sick, details matter.
 The manner in which we care for someone, the way in which we come forward to offer service, is incredibly important.
 How can we assist with the simple details?
 A cool rag on a perspiring brow, holding the hand of a frightened patient, doing the laundry, helping someone fill out the insurance forms.
-Simple everyday activities offered with loving attention that convey accepetance, build trust and enhance self-esteem.
+Simple everyday activities offered with a loving attention that convey acceptance, build trust and enhance self-esteem.
 I would add “non-doing” to this list of helpful attitudes.
 To really to have the confidence in our human presence.
 In the final days, slow down, leave a lot of room for silence, reduce distractions.
 Don’t miss this moment waiting for some future event, even the moment of dying

 Part of my task is to try to take Buddhist practice and make it useful and accessible to people who are not experienced with it; to use language that doesn’t create more barriers.
-There’s a lot of talk out there about conscious dying.
-But we don’t speak so much about conscious care giving.
+There’s a lot of talks out there about conscious dying.
+But we don’t speak so much about conscious caregiving.
 In dying, spiritual support is every bit as important as good pain control.
 But we rarely extend that kind of support in a meaningful way.
 And as a result, too many people are dying in distress and in fear.

 So what is it to provide this support?
 I would say first and foremost, it’s about bearing witness.
 And that means not turning away when the going gets rough, staying present in the territory of mystery and unanswerable questions.
-Sometimes, depending on the a person’s tradition, it means calling a priest to give last rites, or getting a prayer shawl, or helping to write letters of reconciliation.
+Sometimes, depending on a person’s tradition, it means calling a priest to give last rites, or getting a prayer shawl, or helping to write letters of reconciliation.
 Rarely is it a matter of conducting existential discussions.
 Or even introducing formal practices.
 It’s helping people to face directly what’s occurring, to work with the paradoxes that they’re confronted with.

 Probably most important, is to become aware of our own bodies and minds.
 Let’s not underestimate this.
-It’s the most essential of all practices—one’s commitment to maintain awareness of one’s own mind, body and heart in the middle of this.
+It’s the most essential of all practices—one’s commitment to maintaining awareness of one’s own mind, body, and heart in the middle of this.
 When we are caring for someone who is sick, we lend them our body.
 We use the strength of our arms to move them from the bed to the commode, and we can also lend them the strength of our mind.
 We can help to create a calm and fearlessly receptive environment.
 If there is one person in the room who is calm—just one person—it eases the entire experience for everybody.

 —Frank Ostaseski is a Buddhist teacher, international lecturer and a leading voice in contemplative end-of-life care.
 He co-founded of the Zen Hospice Project, the first Buddhist hospice in America.
-In 2004, he created the Metta Institute to provide innovative educational programs and professional trainings that foster compassionate, mindfulness-based care.
+In 2004, he created the Metta Institute to provide innovative educational programs and professional training that foster compassionate, mindfulness-based care.

 Help Support These Teachings